-- 1. Management of market risk such as interest rate risk, currency risk, equity risk and credit spread risk arising from the investments and derivatives portfolio. - 2.
-Proper classification, valuation and accounting of investments and derivatives portfolio. - 3.
-Adequate and proper reporting of investments and derivative products. - 4.
-Compliance with regulatory requirements. - 5.
-Effective control over the operation and execution of market related transactions.
+- 1. Compliance with regulatory requirements - 2.
+Effective internal control on the operation/ execution of the investment, forex and derivatives transactions and correct recording thereof - 3.
+Management of market risk such as interest rate risk, currency risk, equity risk and credit spread risk arising from the investments and derivatives portfolio - 4.
+Proper classification, valuation and accounting of investments, forex and derivatives portfolio - 5.
+Adequate and proper reporting of investments, forex and derivatives products. - 6.
+Taking position by various treasury groups to benefit from price movements.
+These positions will be taken within approved limits